-After drilling the holes in the frame rail, place the air spring assembly back on the leaf stack, making sure the lower bracket is placed over the leaf spring retainer see Figures "A" & "C".
-Insert the 3/8"-16 x 1-1/2" flanged hex bolts through the holes in the upper bracket and the holes drilled in the frame rail.
-Fasten the upper bracket to the frame rail using the 3/8"-16 flanged hex nuts and flat washers see Figure "A".
-Next, attach the lower bracket to the leaf stack.
-Use the bracket strap/shims that are not being used as spacers and attach the air spring assembly to the leaf stack using the 3/8"-16 x 4-1/2" carriage bolts and 3/8"-16 flanged hex nuts see Figure "B".
-Ensure that the air spring is aligned as close to vertical as possible, see Figure "B" and then tighten the 3/8"-16 x 3/4" flanged hex bolt securing the bottom of the air spring to the lower bracket.
+After drilling the holes in the frame rail place the assembled air spring and brackets back on the leaf stack making sure the lower bracket is placed over the retainer (see Figure "A" & "B").
+Install the 3/8"-16 x 1-1/2" hex bolts through the upper bracket holes and the holes that were drilled in the frame rail.
+Next, fasten the upper bracket to the frame rail using the 3/8"-16 flange lock nuts and flat washers see Figure "A".
+On each side of the vehicle, substitute a standard washer in place of the large washer in the upper rear location see Figure "A".
+Next, attach the lower bracket to the leaf spring assembly.
+Use two of the 1/2" bracket straps to fasten the air spring assembly to the leaf stack using the 3/8"-16 x 3-1/2" carriage bolts and 3/8"-16 flanged lock nuts see Figure "A".
+Tighten the flange bolt in the bottom of the air spring making sure it is as vertical as possible.

-STEP 5 - INSTALL THE PASSENGER'S SIDE ASSEMBLY
+STEP 5 - INSTALLATION OF THE PASSENGER'S SIDE ASSEMBLY

-Follow steps 1 - 4 for the assembly and installation of the right, or passenger's side of the vehicle.
-Reverse any orientations when assembling and installing the right side of the vehicle.
+Reverse any orientations when assembling and installing the right, or passenger side of the vehicle.